By Staci Gulbin, MS, MEd, RD

 Along with dietary supplements, everyday nutrition is vital for the healthiest pregnancy possible.
 Be sure to consume a diet full of antioxidant-rich fruits and vegetables, as well as whole grains and lean proteins.
 Whole grain products contain nutrients such as B vitamins, magnesium, zinc, iron, as well as protein and fiber (11).

-Also, nutrients like iron, vitamin D, calcium, and iodine are important for proper growth and development of the baby during pregnancy (2).
+Also, nutrients like iron, vitamin D, calcium, and iodine are important for the proper growth and development of the baby during pregnancy (2).
 Iron can come from food sources like beans, animal products like beef, poultry, and seafood, as well as from leafy green vegetables like spinach and kale (12).

-Deficiencies in vitamin C and B12 have also been linked in NTDs (13).
+Deficiencies in vitamin C and B12 have also been linked to NTDs (13).
 Therefore, consume vitamin C by eating citrus fruits (e.g. oranges and lemons) daily, as well as vegetables like tomatoes and bell peppers.
 You should also check to see if your multivitamin contains vitamin C. Women should consume about 75 milligrams of vitamin C daily for optimal health.
 When pregnant, vitamin C intake should increase to 85 mg and to 120 mg for lactating women (14).

 Vitamin B12 is found in its optimal form in animal products like meats, poultry, seafood, as well as eggs and dairy products.
 Most adults should consume 2400 milligrams of vitamin B12 daily (15).
 If you follow a meatless diet, be sure to consume vitamin B12 in supplement form since plant-based forms of B12 like algae are not as bioavailable as animal sources of the vitamin (16).
 For pregnant women, you should consume 2600 milligrams daily, while lactating women should consume 2800 milligrams daily (15).